 Produced for primary-school aged children, the book hosts a range of eye catching illustrations that tell the stories of 100 inspirational Latin American women.

 “Across Latin America, there is a set of iconic women who are quite well-known internationally but we wanted to incorporate historical figures who have been overlooked, and contemporary women who are leading in their respective fields right now.
 Selecting only one hundred women to feature in the book was quite a daunting task and it was difficult to narrow down our choices.
-Rather than create something that could be seen as a hierarchy of achievement, we wanted to ensure that the women chosen were cross-sectional and representative of a range of lived experiences” says Dr Lauren Rea.
+Rather than create something that could be seen as a hierarchy of achievement, we wanted to ensure that the women chosen were cross-sectional and representative of a range of lived experiences” says Prof Lauren Rea.

 Taking gender equality into schools

 Some of the historical women featured include; Chilean Gabriela Mistral, the first Latin American author to receive a Nobel Prize in Literature and Afro-Argentine soldier María Remedios del Valle, who fought in the War of Independence.

 The book also highlights the range of impacts that Latin American women are having today by presenting women such as Guatemalan rapper Rebeca Lane who is using music to fight for women’s rights across Central America, Amalia Dutra, a biologist from Uruguay who worked on the revolutionary Human Genome Project, and Carolina Contreras, a natural hair activist and entrepreneur from the Dominican Republic